 Restoration – We have been engaged in science-based restoration projects focussed on restoring the Olympia oyster, Ostrea lurida, in southern California since 2010.

-Monitoring – We have been monitoring settlement dynamics and adult populations of oysters since 2005.
-We recently initiated projects focused on abalone.
+Monitoring – We have been monitoring populations of Kellet’s whelk since 1996, settlement dynamics and populations of oysters since 2005, and pinto and black abalone since 2013.